Overview

 COMMUNITY

 All members of the community are invited to volunteer with us.
 Families, children, seniors, and organizations are all welcomed.
 Whether you just volunteer for a day or continue to be a part of our network for many years, we’d love to have you come out and see what we do!
-We show our appreciation to our volunteers at our “snack chat” series, where volunteers have a chance to connect with one another and learn something new in a relaxed and friendly environment.
+We show our appreciation to our volunteers by sending home seconds and welcoming you to harvest from the volunteer thank you garden (aka the “Service Learning Garden”).

 HIGH SCHOOL STUDENTS